Values & Culture Survey FAQ

 Will I get to see the results?

 Yes.
-ERC will deliver an executive summary of the findings in the spring of 2018.
+ECI will deliver an executive summary of the findings in the Spring of 2018.
 As was done with the 2013 survey, Penn State will publish the executive summary and summary data tables.

 This survey is being directed to faculty, administrators, staff, technical service employees, postdoctoral scholars and fellows, and students?
 What about others?